Board revokes Ouachita County coroner’s embalmers, funeral directors and funeral home licenses

 Smith, who is also the elected coroner of Ouachita County, was not present at the meeting.

-Smith explained that there was a miscommunication about the time of the hearing.
-His son, Sylvester Smith III, an attorney, said he was double booked Tuesday, but planned to appeal the board's decision.
+Smith explained there was a miscommunication about the time of the hearing.
+His son, Sylvester Smith III, an attorney, said he was double booked Tuesday but planned to appeal the board's decision.

 "We are appealing, asking for reconsideration of today's decision.
 Nothing is final until it is in writing and until we exhausted all of our rights to appeal, which we fully plan to do," Sylvester Smith III said.
 "My office, meaning me, made an error, and I don't mind saying this on the record.
 I'm deeply ashamed that this happened in a matter involving my father, but we're all human.
 But the responsibility for us not appearing, that's on me. "